CMUBS Summer Class Schedule

 Prerequisites: Open to high school sophomores, juniors and seniors for college credit.

-Learn about the physical, chemical, and biological organization of stream and river ecosystems along with their riparian zones and watersheds.
-Evaluate recent conceptual developments in stream ecology.
+Investigate the physical, chemical, and biological organization of stream and river ecosystems along with their riparian zones and watersheds.
+Critically evaluate recent conceptual developments in stream ecology.
 Interpret the effects of human activities on streams, rivers, and watersheds.